Apply code CARE20 to start therapy with 20% off.

 Perhaps, this is one of the main reasons why men are more likely to commit violent crimes.

-First of all, toxic masculinity can affect others.
-A man who demonstrates toxic behavior may use domination to assert himself, and he may not recognize this sort of behavior as unhealthy.
+Now, let’s talk about the harmful masculinity effects.
+First of all, it can affect others.
+A male who demonstrates violent behavior may use domination to assert himself, and he may not recognize this sort of behavior as unhealthy.

 That’s why gaslighting and constant criticism are among the most common signs of toxic relationships.

-The gender role conflict can have a significant negative impact on men who don’t meet some of the stereotypical gender standards, making them feel like they can only gain acceptance by demonstrating toxic traits.
+The gender norm conflict can have a significant negative impact on men who don’t meet some of the stereotypical gender standards, making them feel like they can only gain acceptance by demonstrating harmful traits.

 How to overcome toxic masculinity?

-Expectations from friends, romantic partners, or family members can put a lot of pressure on a man who’s trying to find his masculine identity.
+Expectations from friends, romantic partners, or family members can put a lot of pressure on a male who’s trying to find his masculine identity.

 Although some individuals, as well as religious and political groups, may emphasize a certain masculinity definition, it’s always better to think of what this concept means to you, and what definition you would like to give it.